sqlpad/sqlpad/docs/getting-started.md

 SQLPad runs its own migrations at application start, ensuring the schema is up-to-date.

 Prior to updating, it is recommended to take a backup of SQLPad's database files.
-These are located under the path specified by configuration variable `dbPath` or environment variable `SQLPAD_DB_PATH`.
+These are located under the path specified by environment variable `SQLPAD_DB_PATH`.
 In the past these files used to default to the users home directory under `~/sqlpad/db`.
 In the official docker image, this path is set to `/var/lib/sqlpad`.

 ## Database Migrations